PhantomCybernetics/picam_ros2/README.md

-# PiCamera ROS2 Node
+# Raspberry Pi Camera ROS2 Node

-Streams hw-encoded H.264 frames as ROS2 topics
+Streams hardware or software encoded H.264 frames as ROS2 topics, optionally also allows to stream YUV420/Mono8 or BGR8 uncompressed frames as an Image topic.

+Using libcamera to capture frames, and v4l2 with BCM2711 or libav for CPU-bases encoding.
+DMA heaps are used for fast frame access.

+This node allows to calibrate the camera via ROS2 service calls, then streams calibration data as a CameraInfo topic.

 ## Install